freedomofpress/securedrop/docs/hardware.md

  * 1 x encrypted, external hard drive to store documents on while working on a story.
  * 1 x offline printer.

 We recommend that you either buy or repurpose an old laptop.
-Another option is to buy an [Intel NUC](http://www.amazon.com/dp/B00F3F38O2/ref=wl_it_dp_o_pd_nS_ttl?_encoding=UTF8&colid=3NQVTBFZV73JA&coliid=IOKQL5QS1Q2NX&psc=1) with a powercord and [8 GB of memory](http://www.amazon.com/Crucial-PC3-12800-204-Pin-Notebook-CT2CP25664BF160B/dp/B005MWQ6WC/ref=sr_1_2?s=electronics&ie=UTF8&qid=1411294165&sr=1-2), but note that you will also need to get a monitor and a wired keyboard and mouse.
+Another option is to buy an [Intel NUC](http://www.amazon.com/dp/B00F3F38O2/ref=wl_it_dp_o_pd_nS_ttl?_encoding=UTF8&colid=3NQVTBFZV73JA&coliid=IOKQL5QS1Q2NX&psc=1) with a power cord and [8 GB of memory](http://www.amazon.com/Crucial-PC3-12800-204-Pin-Notebook-CT2CP25664BF160B/dp/B005MWQ6WC/ref=sr_1_2?s=electronics&ie=UTF8&qid=1411294165&sr=1-2), but note that you will also need to get a monitor and a wired keyboard and mouse.
 For the external drive and the printer, we recommend the [WD My Passport external drive](http://www.amazon.com/Passport-Ultra-Portable-External-Backup/dp/B00E83X9P8/ref=sr_1_1?s=electronics&ie=UTF8&qid=1411330862&sr=1-1) and [HP Deskjet printer](http://www.amazon.com/HP-Deskjet-Printer-CH340A-B1H/dp/B003YGZIY0/ref=pd_sim_op_2?ie=UTF8&refRID=1BNF29AQ5S6C3SR0DS6V).

 ### Tails and Transfer Devices

 The *Transfer Device* is the physical media used to transfer encrypted documents from the *Journalist Workstation* to the *Secure Viewing Station*.
 Additional devices are needed to run Tails.
 We recommend the following:

  * 1 x physical media for the system administrator to run Tails on.
- * 1 x physical media for the system administrator to transfer files on.
+ * 1 x physical media for the system administrator to transfer files with.
  * 1 x physical media for the journalist to run Tails on.
- * 1 x physical media for the journalist to transfer files on.
+ * 1 x physical media for the journalist to transfer files with.
  * 1 x physical media with Tails for the *Secure Viewing Station*.
  * 1 x physical media with Tails for the *Secure Viewing Station* (backup).